 Request for Proposals

-The Asian Giving Circle (AGC) is pleased to announce the 15th Annual Request for Proposals (RFP).
+The Asian Giving Circle (AGC) is pleased to announce the 16th Annual Request for Proposals (RFP).
 AGC is a donor advised fund comprised of contributions from individual donors who support the goals of AGC.
-These goals are to bring a new source of funding to nonprofit organizations serving the Asian American communities of metropolitan Chicago, and to increase the awareness of philanthropy in our communities.
+These goals are to bring a new source of funding to nonprofit organizations serving the Asian American and Pacific Islander (AAPI) communities of metropolitan Chicago, and to increase the awareness of philanthropy in our communities.

 The following are examples of projects that strongly fit this year’s giving focus:

 - Building political power in a community

 - Self-care or healing activities for frontline organizers and service staff

 - Community-led mental health initiatives, awareness-raising, and/or de-stigmatization campaigns

 - Storytelling and art toward healing and justice